-NHL color analyst and ex-player Eddie Olczyk recently celebrated his 53rd birthday, and life is certainly good.
+NHL color analyst and ex-player Eddie Olczyk is celebrating his birthday on Aug.
+16, and life is certainly good.

 But it wasn’t always that way.
 Olczyk’s world was turned upside down just a few short years ago in Aug.
 2017 when he was diagnosed with colon cancer.
 Since then, the man the hockey world affectionately refers to as “Eddie O” or “Edzo” has embarked on an incredible journey of strength and courage.